Buying real estate in Mexico City?

 Sources: Mexico City Unveils US$1.13 Billion Infrastructure Plan for 2024, Mexico’s Evolving Network of Modern Interstate Roadways

-8) Remote work is driving a surge of people to Mexico City for its affordable cosmopolitan lifestyle
+7) Remote work is rising, making Mexico City a top choice for affordable cosmopolitan living

 Remote work is reshaping lifestyles, allowing people to live anywhere they choose.